-McMillen Law Firm handles malpractice cases throughout Florida and Georgia.
-On occasion, our attorneys are also asked to be lead trial counsel to assist lawyers with cases in other states.
+McMillen Law Firm handles malpractice cases throughout Florida.
+On occasion, we take cases in other states.
 Although we have recovered many millions of dollars for our clients over the years, unlike other law firms, we do not like to boast about individual verdicts or settlements we obtain.
-What we are most proud of is that every case we bring is about more than obtaining compensation for our clients.
-While fair compensation is important, the lawyers at McMillen Law Firm are motivated by a higher calling, and we will only represent clients who are also motivated at least partly by the same mission.
-That mandate is to pursue cases which will result in improvements in overall patient safety.
+What we are most proud of is that every case we bring is about more than obtaining significant compensation for our clients.
+Compensation for our clients is of primary importance, but we also like to focus on cases which will result in improvements in overall patient safety.
+In fact, all of our clients over the years have pursued their cases in part to help make sure that what happened to them or their loved one will not happen to other patients.

 The money we recover certainly helps our clients cope with the harms and losses they have sustained.
 But just as important for us and our clients, bringing the right case helps ensure that the malpractice is less likely to happen again and injure other patients.
 When we represent clients who understand this, the money recovery will normally be there, but it is the knowledge that they have also made a difference in the lives of other patients that gives our clients true peace and helps them find closure for their own personal tragedy.

-If you are motivated by similar aspirations, we would like to hear from you.
-Of course, a consultation with us is always free.
-If we accept your case our attorney fees are contingent on a successful outcome.
+A consultation with us is always free.
+If we accept your case we charge no attorney fee unless there is a successful outcome.
 We will not ask you for a cost deposit and we advance all expenses of your case.
 If there is no recovery you owe us nothing for attorney fees or for the expenses we have paid out in the case.

-Please understand we at the McMillen Law Firm are very selective in the cases we take, and currently, we turn down approximately 300 cases offered to us for every case we accept.
+The malpractice attorneys at McMillen Law Firm are very selective in the cases we take, and we turn down more than 300 cases offered to us for every case we accept.
 That is primarily because we are looking for cases that have an impact.
 Not necessarily a high dollar impact, but a high impact on patient safety.
-The lawyers at McMillen Law Firm are patient safety attorneys, and we are very proud of that.
+The lawyers at McMillen Law Firm are patient safety attorneys and we are very proud of that.

-The founder of the McMillen Law Firm and its senior trial lawyer, Scott R. McMillen, has been successfully handling medical malpractice cases for 37 years.
-He started his legal career as a hospital attorney, but for the last 30 years, he has been representing plaintiffs and their families.
+The founder of the McMillen Law Firm and its senior trial lawyer, Scott R. McMillen, has been successfully handling medical malpractice cases for 40 years.
+He started his legal career representing hospitals and doctors, but for the last 33 years, he has been exclusively representing patients and their families.

 Mr. McMillen received his Doctor of Law degree from Emory University in 1979 and his B.S. in 1976 from Florida State University, majoring in Government.
 He has been licensed to practice law in Florida since 1980, and in Georgia since 1979.